A Japanese convenience store is simultaneously a bank, a post office, a ticket agency, a restaurant, and a place to print government documents at 3am.

 Walk into a major konbini in Tokyo and the services kiosk near the register handles more transactions than most people realize.
 At 7-Eleven's Multifunction Copier — a machine that looks like an office printer — you can:

 The ATM is the other thing every foreign visitor needs to know.
 Seven Bank ATMs — found at every 7-Eleven location — accept international cards from every major network: Visa, Mastercard, American Express, UnionPay, Discover, Diners Club.
 The fee is ¥110 for withdrawals under ¥10,000, ¥220 above that.
 Lawson and FamilyMart ATMs also accept most foreign cards, though coverage is slightly less universal.
-For visitors in a cash-dependent situation, this is not a backup plan — it's the most reliable cash infrastructure in the country.
+For visitors in a cash-dependent situation, this is the most reliable cash infrastructure in the country.
 Bank branches are harder to find, keep shorter hours, and don't always accept international cards.

 Beyond the kiosk: konbinis accept takkyubin (courier delivery), meaning you can ship luggage directly to your hotel from an airport, or send your bags home from a Tokyo store before flying out.
 International shipping is available at major chains.
 Some stores have small post office services.
 A few have pharmacy sections.
 Lawson has mini-Muji outlets inside certain locations.